elaforge/karya/doc/ui.md

 Each ID has a namespace and a name component, e.g.  `(bid "namespace/name")` is a BlockId.
-Each score has a default namespace 'Ui.StateConfig.config_namespace'.
+Each score has a default namespace 'Ui.UiConfig.config_namespace'.
 New IDs get the default namespace, and when writing a block call you normally just write the name, leaving the namespace implicit.
 The idea is that you should be able to merge two scores together and avoid ID clashes.